danclaudino/PsiEmbed/README.md

 Start by forking my Psi4 repository and compiling it according to the instructions provided in the Psi4 manual ([Compiling and Installing from Source](http://psicode.org/psi4manual/1.1/build_planning.html)).
 This package assumes Psi4 is used as a Python module, which can be accomplished by following [Using Psi4 as a Python Module](http://psicode.org/psi4manual/1.1/build_planning.html).
 This package has been developed with Python3 in mind, but no major complications are expected in using it with Python2 apart from potential syntactic changes.

+## Coming soon
+New features should be added in the near future.
+Ongoing work to pair PsiEmbed with PySCF is underway, and the documentation should come out shortly.
+In the meantime, feel free to reach with questions/comments/issues.